shoaibhasann/C-Programming/README.md

 2. **Intermediate:** As I progressed, I delved into more advanced topics such as functions, arrays, pointers, and structures.
 The `intermediate` directory contains code related to these concepts.

-3. **Advanced:** The `advanced` directory showcases my exploration of advanced C programming topics, including file handling, dynamic memory allocation, and advanced data structures.
+3. **Programs:** The `programs` directory showcases my problem solving skills using advanced C programming topics, including file handling, dynamic memory allocation, and advanced data structures.

-## Code Structure

-The repository is organized into directories corresponding to different stages of my learning journey.
-Each directory contains its own README file with a brief overview of the contents.

-├── basics/
-├── intermediate/
-├── advanced/
-└── README.md

 ## Projects